JuliaPlots/Plots.jl/README.md

 ```
 Pkg.clone("https://github.com/JuliaPlot/Plots.jl.git")
-Pkg.clone("https://github.com/tbreloff/Qwt.jl.git")   # requires pyqt and pyqwt
+Pkg.clone("https://github.com/tbreloff/Qwt.jl.git")   # [optional] requires pyqt and pyqwt
-Pkg.add("Gadfly")  # might also need to Pkg.checkout("Gadfly") and maybe Colors/Compose...
+Pkg.add("Gadfly")                                     # [optional] might also need to Pkg.checkout("Gadfly")
+                                                      #            and maybe Colors/Compose...
 I had trouble with it
 ```

-Now load it in:
+Load it in.
+The underlying plotting backends are not imported until `plotter()` is called (which happens on your first call to `plot`).
+This means that you don't need any backends to be installed when you call `using Plots`.
+For now, the default backend is Qwt.

 ```
 using Plots